 The student who successfully completes the prescribed courses in the Culinary Arts curriculum will be awarded an Associate in Applied Science Degree, a Certificate of Achievement or a Certificate of Completion.
 The time to complete the certificates or the degree varies from one to four semesters.
 Cost of cutlery, books and uniforms is approximately \$500 for the beginning student.
+In order to obtain a culinary arts certificate or degree, students must pass all required culinary arts (CULN) courses with a grade of "C" or better.

-Certificates of Completion
+Certificate of Completion Preparation Cook